vijikarthi/flink-connectors-wiki/table-api.md

 ### Example

-The following is an example of using the provided table sink to write JSON-formatted events to a Pravega Stream:
+The following example uses the provided table sink to write JSON-formatted events to a Pravega Stream:

 ```java
 // Create a Flink Table environment